-Or, if swirl cakes aren't your thing but you still want to make something sweet and tasty try these brownies, this Devil's Food Cake, this popular chocolate cake, or skip the cake altogether, and churn up some berry swirl ice cream.
+Or, if swirl cakes aren't your thing but you still want to make something sweet and tasty try this favorite flourless chocolate cake, these brownies, this Devil's Food Cake, this popular chocolate cake, or skip the cake altogether, and churn up some berry swirl ice cream.

 Chocolate Almond Swirl Cake

 Resist the urge to substitute Greek yogurt here.
 I tested it, and it made batter too dense.
 Or! if it's all you have, thin it out a bit, to the consistency of plain yogurt.
 I haven't tested this, but suspect it will work better than straight Greek yogurt.